d2l-ai/d2l-en/chapter_recurrent-neural-networks/bi-rnn.md

 ```

 The output is clearly unsatisfactory for the reasons described above.
 For a
-discussion of more effective uses of bidirectional models see e.g. the sentiment
+discussion of more effective uses of bidirectional models see e.g., the sentiment
 classification in :numref:`sec_sentiment_rnn`.

 ## Summary